cbbowen/graph/README.md

 For more examples, take a look in the `example` directory.
 To compile and run any example file `NAME.cpp`, simply `make NAME` in that directory.
 If you're already familiar with the extensive Boost.Graph library, `example/bgl.cpp` should provide a nice transition.

+The [table of data structures](doc/Data_structures.md) is a good place to dive into the documentation.

 # Efficient

 This library firmly embraces the philosophy that you only pay for what you use.
 For example, it provides graphs that support removal and those that do not, because this capability impacts the performance characteristics of the data structure.
 Where possible, it employs cache-friendly, contiguous layouts.